Erasmus+ RESOLVE: West

 The RESOLVE: West programme will benefit 85 young people (excluding team leaders who are 30 and under) throughout the programme’s lifetime.
 This does not include former RESOLVE: East participants and wider partners’ volunteers who will also connect to the programme through the RESOLVE: Network.

-Participants will be aged 18 to 30 from UK, Morocco, Azerbaijan and Bosnia-i-Herzegovina and will directly have been effected by conflict and have experienced social intolerance within their communities.
-Furthermore, they will also be effected by socio-economic and wider disadvantages i.e. unemployed, underemployed, health/disability issues etc.
+Participants will be aged 18 to 30 from UK, Morocco, Azerbaijan and Bosnia-i-Herzegovina and will directly have been affected by conflict and have experienced social intolerance within their communities.
+Furthermore, they will also be affected by socio-economic and wider disadvantages i.e. unemployed, underemployed, health/disability issues etc.

 To apply, register here.

 Alternatively, if you have already been involved in a RESOLVE programme, please email firstname.lastname@example.org expressing your interest in the project.